kedar2017/MemoryAllocator/README.md

   When the arena doesn’t have enough space:
   - Allocate a new backing block
   - Use a simple growth policy (e.g., 2–4× the requested size)
-  - Keep the implementation easy to reason about for interview discussions

 - **No per-object frees**
   Individual free operations are not supported.